fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 #define DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM FOTA_UPDATE_VERIFICATION_ALGORITHM_SHA256
 ```

-3. Open the integrated terminal (`Terminal > New Terminal...`) and build the example by typing the following command:
+3. Open the integrated terminal (`Terminal > New Terminal`) and build the example by typing the following command:

 ```bat
 make